Hippocampal prosthesis: Bio-mimetic

 Being biomimetic means that the implant must be able to fulfill the properties a real biological neuron.
 To do so we must have an in–depth understanding of brain behavior to build a solid mathematical model to be based upon.
 The field of computational neuroscience has made headway in this endeavor.

 First, we must take into account that, like most of biological processes, the behaviors of neurons are highly nonlinear and depend on many factors: input frequency patterns, etc. Also, a good model must take into account the fact that the expression of a single nerve cell is negligible, since the processes are carried by groups of neurons interacting in network.
 Once installed, the device must assume all (or at least most) of the function of the damaged hippocampus for a prolonged period of time.
 First, the artificial neurons must be able to work together in network just like real neurons.
-Then, they must be able, working and effective synaptics connections with the existing neurons of the brain; therefore a model for silicon/neurons interface will be required.
+Then, they must be able, working and effective synaptic connections with the existing neurons of the brain; therefore a model for silicon/neurons interface will be required.